Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Materials and Methods

 \subsection{Benchmark dataset}

-In order to benchmark our method, we first apply bi-linear interpolation to increase the resolution of the GFDL fields from 1° to 0.25°.
-After that, we apply Quantile delta mapping \cite{cannon2015bias} to fit the upsampled GFDL data to the original 0.25° ERA5 data.
-QM is fitted on past observations, and can then be used to correct the statistics of any (past/present) ESM field towards that reference period.
-We use quantile delta mapping and chose the training period of ERA5 from 1992-01-01 to 2011-01-01 as the reference period for fitting GFDL to ERA5.
-The benchmark dataset to evaluate our approach is then constructed by applying QM to the validation period of GFDL (2011-01-02 to 2014-12-31).
+In order to benchmark our method, we first apply bilinear interpolation to increase the resolution of the GFDL fields from 1° to 0.25°.
+After that, we apply quantile delta mapping \cite{cannon2015bias} to fit the upsampled GFDL data to the original 0.25° ERA5 data.
+QM is fitted on past observations and can then be used to correct the statistics of any (past/present) ESM field towards that reference period.
+We use quantile delta mapping (QDM) and chose the ERA5 training period from 1992-01-01 to 2011-01-01 as the reference period to fit the GFDL to ERA5.
+The benchmark dataset to evaluate our approach is then constructed by applying QM to the GFDL validation period (2011-01-02 to 2014-12-01).
+Some analyses required a longer evaluation period (1995-2014).
+To create a fair benchmark for these specific cases QDM was also recalibrated, it was both fitted and applied using data exclusively from this 1995-2014 window.
+For the SSP5-8.5 data, we use the 1995 to 2014 period of ERA5 as reference data and the historical GFDL data as the model input to fit the QDM.
+We then apply this mapping to the full time period of the GFDL SSP5-8.5 data (2015–2100).